Our favorite South Korea tours and excursions

 A madcap kitchen-based musical, Nanta has been delighting audiences since first opening in 1997.
 An electric fusion of traditional Korean drumming beats and modern performance, it’s the country’s longest-running show.

-Nanta made its international debut at the Edinburgh Fringe Festival – and since then, it has been staged in over 50 countries, becoming so popular that there’s now a dedicated Nanta theatre way out in Bangkok.
+Nanta made its international debut at the Edinburgh Fringe Festival – and since then, it has been staged in over 50 countries, becoming so popular that there’s now a dedicated Nanta theater way out in Bangkok.

 The basic premise is that of a restaurant owner’s hapless nephew struggling to cater for a wedding – and a series of seemingly impossible orders.
 The acrobatic feats and magic tricks of the performers are really something to behold, and the kitchen knife stunts may well leave you gasping.
 Then, of course, there’s the pounding music itself, the percussion performed with kitchen utensils including knives and chopping boards.
 Audience participation is also encouraged... you have been warned!